KevinWorkman/HappyCoding/tutorials/javascript/_posts/2022-05-28-react-library.md

 React is a popular JavaScript library that's very commonly used to make professional, interactive webpages.

-React isn't a single thing.
+React can be hard to learn, because React isn't a single thing.
 It's more like 5 different things:

 1. A JavaScript library that organizes code into a concept called components
 2. A JavaScript library that lets you load React components into the DOM
-3. A JavaScript library that lets you write in a new syntax called JSX
+3. A JavaScript library that lets you code in a new syntax called JSX
 4. An environment that makes coding with the above libraries a little easier
 5. A way of thinking about how your code is organized

-This tutorial introduces the first two concepts: React as a JavaScript library.
+This tutorial introduces the first two concepts: using React as a JavaScript library.

 # Building on the Fundamentals